adioshun/gitBook_DeepDrive/paper2017-squeezeseg.md

 - 입력 : 3D LiDAR -> Segmentation `In this paper, we address semantic segmentation of road-objects from 3D LiDAR point clouds. `

-In particular, wewish to detect and categorize instances of interest, such as cars,pedestrians and cyclists.

-We formulate this problem as a pointwiseclassification problem, and propose an end-to-end pipelinecalled SqueezeSeg based on convolutional neural networks(CNN): the CNN takes a transformed LiDAR point cloud asinput and directly outputs a point-wise label map, which isthen refined by a conditional random field (CRF) implementedas a recurrent layer.
+- We formulate this problem as a **point wise classification problem**

+- propose an end-to-end pipeline called **SqueezeSeg** based on convolutional neural networks(CNN):

+- the CNN takes a transformed LiDAR point cloud as input and directly outputs a point-wise label map, which is then refined by a conditional random field (CRF) implemented as a recurrent layer.

 Instance-level labels are then obtained byconventional clustering algorithms.